ikibalin/pycifstar/readme.rst

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-.. _PyStar: https://github.com/ikibalin/PyStar "GitHub link on PyStar"
+.. _PyCifStar: https://github.com/ikibalin/PyCifStar "GitHub link on PyCifStar"
 .. _Hall_1991: https://pubs.acs.org/doi/pdf/10.1021/ci00002a020 "The STAR File: A New Fomat for Electronic Data Transfer and Archiving, J. Chem.
 Inf.
 Comput.
 Sci.1991312326-333"
 .. _Hall_1994: https://pubs.acs.org/doi/pdf/10.1021/ci00019a005 "The STAR File: detailed specifications, J. Chem.
 Inf.
 Comput.
 Sci.1994343505-508"